TanyaS08/TanyaDoesScience/content/draws/_index.md

 [[gallery_item]]
 album = "2"
 image = "https://github.com/TanyaS08/TidyTuesday/blob/master/2020/Penguins/NewDatasetInTown.png?raw=true"
-caption = "TidyTuesday from week 31, 2020 plloking at the new {Penguins} dataset.
+caption = "TidyTuesday from week 31, 2020 looking at the {Penguins} dataset.
+This was more of an excuse to play with some of plotting approaches that I've always admired from afar.
 Code can be found [here](https://github.com/TanyaS08/TidyTuesday/blob/master/2020/Penguins/2020-07-28.R)"

 [[gallery_item]]
 album = "4"